About

 Arario Gallery Shanghai

-Arario Gallery opened its first Chinese branch in 2005 in the Jiu Chang Art District, Beijing.
-The Beijing space, which was in operation for over seven years with great success, closed its doors in 2012.
-In April 2014, ARARIO GALLERY SHANGHAI reopened in Xujiahui, Shanghai, until June 2017 and relocated to West Bund, Shanghai, from July 2017 to August 2020.
-Since its inauguration, the gallery has continued to play a significant role in introducing the works of not only Korean artists but also a diverse range of Asian artists from Japan, India, China, the Philippines, and Indonesia to the Chinese art scene.
-Combining the experience and expertise accumulated over the past two decades, Arario Gallery newly opened its space in West Bund.
-In addition, it launched ALP, a lifestyle editorial store for art and culture, in October 2022.
-ARARIO GALLERY SHANGHAI, which has now firmly established its positioning as the oldest Korean gallery in China, strives to provide a sustainable foundation for Asian artists through the steady discovery of young artists and advanced exhibition opportunities.
+ARARIO GALLERY opened its first Chinese branch in 2005 in the Jiu Chang Art District, Beijing.
+The Beijing space, which operated successfully for over seven years, closed its doors in 2012.
+In 2014, ARARIO GALLERY SHANGHAI opened in Xujiahui, Shanghai, operating until June 2017.
+It then relocated to West Bund, Shanghai, from July 2017 to August 2020, and once again within the West Bund from October 2022 to April 2024.
+The gallery has played a significant role in introducing the works of not only Korean artists but also a diverse range of Asian artists from Japan, India, China, the Philippines, and Indonesia to the Chinese art scene.
+Building on decades of experience and expertise, ARARIO GALLERY SHANGHAI reopens its new space in Jing'an District, Shanghai, in March 2025.
+As the oldest Korean gallery in China, ARARIO GALLERY SHANGHAI is firmly established and continues to provide a sustainable foundation for Asian artists through the continuous discovery of emerging talents and the creation of advanced exhibition opportunities.

 • Arario Gallery Cheonan